"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery

-For \var{RecDetailNoRequirementsCount} (\var{RecDetailNoRequirementsPercent}\%) accounts, we regained access immediately after our initial request with no further questions asked and not having to go through any recovery procedure.
-For \var{RecDetailTimeBasedCount} (\var{RecDetailTimeBasedPercent}\%) accounts \mfa{} was disabled after a waiting period of 3--14 days.
+For \var{RecDetailNoRequirementsCount} (\var{RecDetailNoRequirementsPercent}\%) accounts, we regained access immediately after our initial request with no further questions asked and \textit{no requirements} or needing to go through any recovery process.
+In \var{RecDetailTimeBasedCount} (\var{RecDetailTimeBasedPercent}\%) cases, the recovery was \textit{time based}.
+Here, \mfa{} was disabled after a waiting period of 3--14 days.
 In these cases, our primary email account received multiple reminders and warnings, designed to give the legitimate account owners time to interrupt the recovery in case a malicious or unknown third party made the recovery request.

 Overall, we found that most of our requests to regain access were fulfilled after just a few emails from our primary email account and that we rarely required more than contextual knowledge about either the account or us as the main user.
 Our findings suggest that the security of many deployed \mfa{} recovery procedures is similar to that of the email account connected to the \mfa{} we wished to recover, or that of security questions, as many requested data points were often easily guessable or public knowledge such as connected platforms or our companies address, or accessible via our email inbox such as account creation dates or ISPs.